learn-co-students/module-one-final-project-guidelines-london-web-100719/README.md

 #### Create a new delivery

 Once you have logged in you will have the option to create a new delivery.
-I will ask for the following details:
+It will ask for the following details:

 -The name of the recipient
--The What3words adress of the recipient (please note that only valid addresses will be accepted) -A description of the contents of your delivery
+-The What3words address of the recipient (please note that only valid addresses will be accepted) -A description of the contents of your delivery

 You will then choose of of three delivery speed options.
 Each option has a different price per kilometer.